Mnelson1992/CookBook/spec-js.md

 Specs:
 - [X] Use jQuery for implementing new requirements
-- [  ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
-NEED TO FIGURE OUT HOW TO GET THE QUANTITY TO SHOW UP
+- [X] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
 - [ ] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
 - [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
 - [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.